2012 Centenary editions:

 'I wish I'd written,' by Ray Monk

-Bertrand Russell.
-He is also overall editor for the Great Philosophers series (see below).
-He wrote a column in the series 'I wish I'd written' which appeared in The Guardian on 13 November 1997:
+Ray Monk is biographer of Wittgenstein, Bertrand Russell and Robert Oppenheimer.
+His column in the series 'I wish I'd written' appeared in The Guardian on 13 November 1997:

 There are many things I wish I could write, but realise I never will: poetry, drama, travelogues, situation comedies, to mention but a few.
 But a book I wish I had written, and one that was a big inspiration for the things I have written, is Alan Turing: the Enigma by Andrew Hodges.
 I read it when it first came out in 1983, and immediately formed the ambition to write something similar about Ludwig Wittgenstein.